Ophelia-web/DineCompass-An-Evidence-Grounded-Restaurant-Recommendation-System/README.md

 pip install -r requirements.txt
 ```

-## Environment variables
+## API keys

-The frontend sends API keys in each request.
-The backend sets them in process env for service clients:
+The app accepts API keys from the browser form and sends them with each search request.

-- `GOOGLE_MAPS_API_KEY` (used for photo URL generation in the pipeline)
+- `googleMapsApiKey`: used for Google Places retrieval and photo URL generation
-- `GEMINI_API_KEY` (used by text and multimodal Gemini calls)
+- `geminiApiKey`: used for Gemini text and multimodal analysis

-You can still run local testing by entering both keys in the UI Advanced Settings.
+The backend uses these keys only during request processing.
+The response does not return the keys.

 ## Run locally